goh-joshua/CTFs/TISC-25/Level-8/README.md

 Now this is where I play around with php for the first time!!!

-After Googling about I learnt that for special characters like ±, they are represented by 2 bytes, and when converted from ISO-8859-1 to UTF-8 some of them expand to 4 bytes characters, for example "±" becomes "Â±" which is 4 bytes
+After Googling, I learnt that for special characters like ±, they are represented by 2 bytes, and when converted from UTF-8 to ISO-8859-1, some of them expand to 4 byte characters, for example "±" becomes "Â±" which is 4 bytes

 ```php